PiWebswiss/raspberry_PI5_hailo/README.md

 I'm still testing whether WebSocket is faster than HTTP with the MJPEG format.
 So far, I'm getting about **double the performance using WebSocket**.

+If you find a mistake, feel free to drop a comment or open an issue on GitHub.
+Thanks!

 ## Screenshot of a Video Stream via WebSocket
 ![alt text](Ressources/Screenshot-FPS.png)